The Choir of Saint Brigid (currently 11:00 a.m. Sunday Mass)

 The Choir of Saint Brigid rehearses together on Wednesdays.
-The choir divides to sing the 9:00 a.m. and 10:45 a.m.
+The choir formerly sang both the 9:00 a.m. and 11:00 a.m.
 Masses on Sunday, but since the pandemic has sung only the 11:00.
 We hope to have enough singers to expand to the 9:00 a.m.
 Mass during the 2022-23 season.

 Since its founding in 2003, the Choir of Saint Brigid has gained recognition across the Archdiocese of Atlanta.
 The Choir was invited to provide music at the Eucharistic Congress in 2004, 2012, and 2014.
 In 2005, the Choir was chosen as the primary choir for the Installation Ceremony of Archbishop Wilton Gregory.
 The Choir performed with the Atlanta Symphony Orchestra in 2004 and also presented concerts as part of the church’s Sacred and Performing Arts Series.
 In February 2007 the Choir traveled to Rome, where they performed for Pope Benedict XVI, sang for Masses at St. Peter’s Basilica and other churches in Rome, and presented the Fauré Requiem at the Church of St. Ignatius.
 In 2010 the Choir performed a concert entitled “A Trinitarian Musical Feast” to raise money for earthquake victims in Haiti.
 The Choir traveled to New York City in 2012 and performed a concert at Saint Patrick’s Cathedral.